SoarGroup/check_soar_datamap_action/README.md

-# VisualSoar Datamap Validation Action
+# Soar Datamap Validation

-This GitHub Action runs the [VisualSoar](https://github.com/SoarGroup/VisualSoar) datamap validation on a user-specified Soar project.
+This action checks the productions in a Soar project against their datamap using [VisualSoar](https://github.com/SoarGroup/VisualSoar).

 ## Inputs